sharetribe/flex-docs/src/docs/guides/21-how-to-setup-and-use-stripe/index.md

 ## 4. Add your Stripe secret API key to Console

-- Log in to Console and go to _"Build"_ → _"Payments"_
+- Log in to Console and go to _Build_ → _Payments_
-- In the section _"Stripe configuration"_ paste your secret key to _"Stripe secret key"_ field and save the changes.
+- In the section _Stripe configuration_ paste your secret key to "Stripe secret key" field and save the changes.

 ![Add Stripe secret key to Console](./add-stripe-to-console.png)

-## 5. Add you Stripe publishable key to FTW
+## 5. Add you Stripe publishable key to your client application

-In your client app, you need to use Stripe publishable key, when you create accountTokens or call other Stripe API endpoints.
+In your client application, you need to use Stripe publishable key, when you create accountTokens or call other Stripe API endpoints.
 If you are using Flex Template for Web, calls to Stripe API are already there, but you need to add the Stripe publishable key to your `.env` file.
 You can do this by running `yarn run config` or editing the file directly in a